 Yes, blisters are a pocket of fluid on your feet.

-If your shoes are hard and rubbing or pressurizing any spot on your feet, that will cause heat or friction.
+If your buying How To Soften Shoes That Hurt is hard and rubbing or pressurizing any spot on your feet, that will cause heat or friction.
 This friction will lead to pop up a little water bucket on your skin.

-- Try to soften your shoes by any of the hacks mentioned above and protect your skin from blisters,
+- Try to soften your shoes with any of the hacks mentioned above and protect your skin from blisters,

 - You can treat it by pricking the surface of the blister to drain the fluid.
 Apply any antibiotic ointment and bandage.